TodePond/TodePondDotCom/sky/funny-questions-people-ask-me-when-i-show-them-a-live-coding-tool/readme.md

 "How do you monetize?"

-"And you think this will pick up?"
+"Do you think this will pick up?"

 "Are you the founder?"